MicrosoftDocs/azure-media-services/media-services/latest/stream_subclip_media_how_to.md

 ---
-title: How to subclip media in the Azure portal
+title: How to subclip media
 description: You may want your viewers to play only a section of a video.
 There are a few ways to accomplish this.
-Use an asset filter to create GOP level accurate clips.
-Submit subclipping jobs with the standard encoder on an output asset and use the CopyVideo and CopyAudio preset to copy the source audio and video from the top bitrate and generate a single clip.
-For this example, you will use the asset filter method.
+Use an asset filter to or submit subclipping jobs with the standard encoder on an output asset.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: how-to